marmelab/go-deploy/readme.md

 ## Configure

 You must configure the project on which you want to test DPR.
-For that, you have to copy config.dist to config.json.
+For that, you have to copy config.json-dist to config.json.
 When it's done, you must add informations about :

 * **Owner**: the github username of the project owner
 * **Repository**:   the repository name of the project for which you wish to comment deployed PR